Meet Our Artists

 Leo demonstrates both the simplicity and complexity of working with paper in dimension.

-Chris works in wood, both new and reclaimed, but he’s been known to resource other materials when the project calls for it, and he does so seamlessly.
+Chris works with wood—both new and reclaimed—however he’s been known to resource other materials when the project calls for it, and he does so seamlessly – with skill and perfection.

 An intimate connection with his surroundings is a primary influence on Carl’s art.